-Utility resource costs decreased at both Avista Utilities and AEL&P. While resource costs in isolation decreased at Avista Utilities, when considered with our wholesale electric sales, our net power supply costs (resource costs less wholesale revenues) increased as compared to 2018.
-This was due to lower hydroelectric generation as well as higher purchased power prices and natural gas fuel prices.
+Utility resource costs decreased at both Avista Utilities and AEL&P. The decrease at Avista Utilities was primarily from a decrease in net power supply costs (resource costs less wholesale revenues) due to lower purchased power prices and natural gas fuel prices.
 The decrease at AEL&P was due to a decrease in deferred power supply expenses, as well as the adoption of the new lease standard on January 1, 2019, which resulted in the reclassification of Snettisham power purchase costs from resource costs to depreciation and amortization and interest expense in 2019.
 See "Notes 2 and 5 of the Notes to Condensed Consolidated Financial Statements" for further information regarding the adoption of the new lease standard.